 For this reason, Unearth developed OnePlace - a Mobile GIS for simple mapmaking, multimedia geolocation, and intuitive data collection.
-As an added bonus, OnePlace Field enables real-time communication and progress tracking.
+As an added bonus, OnePlace enables real-time communication and progress tracking.

 Get started in GIS by mapping the data you already have - spreadsheets, photos, and more - with a 30-day free trial.

 Plus, check out our white paper on collecting field data more efficiently with cloud-based tools.